Putting food in Mylar bags with oxygen absorbers (OAs) is the best long-term storage method for dry staples.

 No, you usually cannot use a vacuum sealer on Mylar.
 The issue is that Mylar bags are smooth so the vacuum sealer can’t suck air from the bags.

-Another hack is to cut strips from vacuum seal bags and putting those strips between the layers of Mylar.
-After you are doing vacuum sealing, you must reinforce the seal with an iron.
+Another hack is to cut strips from vacuum seal bags and put those strips between the layers of Mylar.
+After you have done vacuum sealing, you must reinforce the seal with an iron.

 But vacuum sealing Mylar is not recommended!

 Vacuum sealers do not remove all oxygen from packaging.
 So, even though Mylar bags are better than vacuum sealer bags, the food inside the vacuumed bags will still slowly start to go bad.
-It is easier and more reliable to use oxygen absorbers in your Mylar bags instead of vacuum sealing.
+Using oxygen absorbers in your Mylar bags is easier and more reliable than vacuum sealing.
 For short-term food storage, stick to vacuum sealer bags.

 Oxygen Absorber + Vacuuming Mylar Bags?

 Some preppers like to put an oxygen absorber in the Mylar bag and vacuum it.
-While this does theoretically reduce the amount of OAs you would need to use, it is overkill.
+While this theoretically reduces the amount of OAs you need to use, it is overkill.
 Just push out as much air as you can from the bags before sealing them and you will be fine.

-The only benefit to vacuuming Mylar bags that already have OAs is this: because vacuuming makes the Mylar bag looked “sucked down,” you will be able to tell if the seal has broken.
-I still don’t recommend it though because it’s an extra step, overkill, and the wrinkles caused from vacuum sealing can make it hard to get a good seal on the Mylar.
+The only benefit to vacuuming Mylar bags that already have OAs is this: because vacuuming makes the Mylar bag look “sucked down,” you will be able to tell if the seal has broken.
+I still don’t recommend it because it’s an extra step, and the wrinkles caused by vacuum sealing can make it hard to get a good seal on the Mylar.

 Note: Mylar Also Comes in Small Sizes!

 One of the main reasons that people want to use vacuum sealing instead of Mylar is size.
 Mylar bags are often very large, whereas you can find tiny vacuum sealer bags.
-The small size is much more convenient for storing foods that you don’t use much of, such as spices.
+The small size is much more convenient for storing foods you don’t use much, such as spices.

 But Mylar bags also come in small sizes and are easy to find.
 You can even cut Mylar bags to size.
-Just make sure to seal the sides and bottom, and you’ve got whatever size you want.
+Just seal the sides and bottom, and you have whatever size you want.